This post has been updated with new content. 🙂

 You get the point 🙂

 - People are lazy.
-They want quick answers, and most of their questions revolve around costs.
+They want quick answers, and most of their questions revolve around cost.
 They know they won’t get a quick answer if they have to wait for you to reach out to them.

 Here’s Some Proof